 Retrieves the device configuration from the TFTP server.

 Registers with Cisco Unified Communications Manager.

 Cisco Jabber for Windows searches the directory to add contacts and to resolve contacts and phone numbers.
-To successfully deploy Cisco Jabber for Windows, you should understand the directory infrastructure of the environment into which you plan to install the client.
+To successfully deploy Cisco Jabber for Windows in an on-premises deployment, you should understand the directory infrastructure of the environment into which you plan to install the client.
 You can then choose a contact source that is most suited to that environment.

 This section explains the different contact sources you can choose and what, if any, configuration you must perform to deploy Cisco Jabber for Windows with each contact source.